What age to start aesthetic medicine?

 When aesthetic treatment meets expression

-An increasing number of patients seek subtle aesthetic enhancements , not transformation.
+An increasing number of patients seek subtle aesthetic enhancements, not transformation.
 The challenge?
-Improving volume and smoothing lines without...
+Improving volume and smoothing lines without freezing...

 13 June 2025